nfdi4plants/ARC-specification/ISA-XLSX.md

 In the following sections, examples of each section block are given beside the specification of each section.

-For a full example of a complete Investigation File, please see [https://git.io/vD1va](https://git.io/vD1va).

 > ### ATTENTION
 > Rows in which the first character in the first column is Unicode
 > [U+0023](http://www.fileformat.info/info/unicode/char/0023/index.htm)  (the `#` character) > MUST be interpreted as